Register in Probate and Clerk of Juvenile Court

 Violation of civil or State ordinances.

-Temporary restraining order against a juvenile from contacting a specific person.
+Temporary order for protection and injunction order for protection against a juvenile from contacting a specific person.

 Your Role as a Parent:

 Having parents involved in the juvenile court process is extremely important to the success of the Court's dispositional order and supervision of your child.
-Please cooperate with the Department of Social Services as they do their investigation and prepare a report to the Court.
+Please cooperate with the Washington County Human Services Department as they do their investigation and prepare a report to the Court.
 As the parent, it is extremely important that you attend each court hearing scheduled for your child's case.

-When your child has been charged with a delinquent act or found to be in need of protection or services (CHIPS or JIPS), the Washington County Department of Social Services will assign a social worker to work with you and your child and make recommendations to the Court for the disposition of your child's case.
+When your child has been charged with a delinquent act or found to be in need of protection and/or services (CHIPS or JIPS), the Washington County Human Services Department will assign a social worker to work with you and your child and make recommendations to the Court for the disposition of your child's case.

 Guidelines, Procedures and Information: